lisa-lumos/Snowflake/11-security.md

 - Table master keys
 - File keys

-In a multi-tenant cloud service like Snowflake, the hierarchical key model isolates every account with the use of separate account master keys.
+In a multi-tenant cloud service like Snowflake, the hierarchical key model isolates every account, with the use of separate account master keys.
 In addition to the access control model, the hierarchical key model provides another layer of account isolation.

-If periodic rekeying is enabled, when the retired encryption key for a table is older than one year, Snowflake automatically creates a new encryption key and re-encrypts all data previously protected by the retired key using the new key.
-The new key is used to decrypt the table data going forward.
+`If periodic rekeying is enabled, when the retired encryption key for a table is older than 1 year, Snowflake automatically creates a new encryption key and re-encrypts all data previously protected by the retired key using the new key.` The new key is used to decrypt the table data going forward.
 The retired keys can then be destroyed.

 Snowflake rekeys data files online, in the background, without any impact to currently running customer workloads.
 Data that is being rekeyed is always available to you.

 Snowflake customers are charged with additional storage for Fail-safe protection of data files that were rekeyed.
 For these files, 7 days of Fail-safe protection is charged.
-Eg, the data files with the old key on Amazon S3 are already protected by Fail-safe, and the data files with the new key on Amazon S3 are also added to Fail-safe, leading to a second charge, but only for the 7-day period.
+Eg, the data files (micro-partitions) with the old key on Amazon S3 are already protected by Fail-safe, and the data files with the new key on Amazon S3 are also added to Fail-safe, leading to a second charge, but only for the 7-day period.

 Snowflake does not support key rotation for customer-managed keys and does not recommend implementing an automatic key rotation policy on the customer-managed key.